Complaint levelled against Wellington City councillor after 'Facebook attack'

 Wellington City councillor Diane Calvert has laid a formal complaint against one of her fellow councillors for "publicly attacking" her on Facebook and subsequently in the media.

-It's understood accusations have been levelled against first term councillor Tamatha Paul following a Facebook post she penned last weekend in response to concerns the council was divided.
+It's understood accusations have been levelled against first-term councillor Tamatha Paul after a Facebook post she penned last weekend in response to concerns the council was divided.

 "For example Cr Diane Calvert stating I shouldn't move a business-related amendment because I have never "worked with" businesses before, and then smirking and snickering when I interject because this is simply not true…